DataDog/hiring-engineers/answers.md

 In the following readme you will be taken through a number of different features of Datadogs platform that will help familiarise you with the capabilities and strengths.

-To start we will download and install [Vagrant](https://www.vagrantup.com/downloads) please choose your OS version for this and follow the [Vagrant setup](https://www.vagrantup.com/intro/getting-started) instructions.
-Once that is done you should have a local contained instance of Ubuntu running.
+To start we will download and install [Vagrant](https://www.vagrantup.com/downloads).
+Please choose your OS version for this and follow the [Vagrant setup](https://www.vagrantup.com/intro/getting-started) instructions.
+You should now have a local contained instance of Ubuntu running.
 > **Note:** By default the username and password are vagrant:vagrant

 Next signup to the [Datadog platform](https://www.datadoghq.com/).
 Once you have access follow the [installation instructions](https://app.datadoghq.eu/account/settings#agent/ubuntu) for Ubuntu to setup a Datadog Agent locally in vagrant.

-Once you that is done login to Datadog and go to the "Infrastructure-> Host Map" you should see your vagrant host.
+Login to Datadog and go to the "Infrastructure-> Host Map" you should see your vagrant host.

 ![vagrant_agent](./images/vagrant_agent.png)